|

 Carrots

 I always interplant my carrots with my leeks.
-Every year, my favorite-looking bed is the leeks and carrots; they always look so perfect together.
+Every year, my favorite-looking bed is the leeks and carrots; they always look perfect together.

 Carrots make the best companion plants for leeks, hands down.
 Both plants have fly pests that cause damage and spread disease.
-Carrots will help repel onion flies and leek moth, and leeks will help repel carrot rust flies.
+Carrots will help repel onion flies and leek moths, and leeks will help repel carrot rust flies.

 I have never had a problem with carrot rust flies in all my years of gardening, but I have had issues with onion fly maggots but never in my leek and carrot bed.